-Module 5: Claude Sub-Agents and Skills
+Module 5: Sub-Agents and Skills

 MGMT 675: Generative AI for Finance